andrecb/aura-cursor/README.md

   size: 25,
   color: '#ffffff',
   opacity: 0.7,
-  hideDefaultCursor: true
+  hideDefaultCursor: true,
+  centerDotSize: 5,
+  centerDotColor: '#ff0000',
+  centerDotHoverColor: '#00ff00'
 });

 cursor.init();
 ```

 When `hideDefaultCursor` is enabled, a small center dot will appear to indicate the exact cursor position, following the mouse instantly while the outer circle follows with the configured speed.
+You can customize the center dot size using `centerDotSize` (default: 3px) and its color using `centerDotColor`.
+When hovering over interactive elements, the center dot will use `centerDotHoverColor` if provided.

 ### Interactive Only Mode